Westmeads Community Infant School is very proud of its good attendance.

-So, if your child is absent for any reason it is important to inform the school as soon as possible.
-If your child is ill, a telephone call to the office on the first day of absence would be appreciated, which will be noted and passed to the class teacher.
-This will need to be followed up with a letter on your child's return to school please.
+So, if your child is absent for any reason it is important to inform the school as soon as possible and you may be asked to fill in a leave of absence request form with supporting documents.
+If your child is ill, a telephone call to the office on the first day of absence is required, this will be noted and passed to the class teacher.

-Late arrivals will be noted in the late book as usual, but parents will be required to complete the book giving full details including the reason for the late arrival.
+Late arrivals will be noted in the register, and parents will be required to give full details including the reason for the late arrival.
 Children arriving late without an appropriate reason will be marked as an unauthorised absence.

-Close monitoring of attendance and lateness is embedded; individual parents will be invited to discuss any difficulties with me or Miss Meyler, a member of our Rainbow (Well-Being) Team, in order to improve the situation.
+Close monitoring of attendance and lateness is embedded; individual parents will be invited to discuss any difficulties with Ms White or Miss Elms, our Family Liaison officer.